flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 The following can be done either on Dandihub or on your local machine (see above for setup).

-Create a new directory for your compute client
+Create a new directory for your compute client (on Dandihub open a new terminal using File -> New -> Terminal)

 ```
 mkdir dendro_compute_client